 The music faculty are committed to providing students with the opportunity to achieve their highest level of artistic performance, while establishing a strong foundational knowledge in the fundamentals of music.
 Our graduates leave Immaculata prepared to begin careers or graduate studies in music education and music therapy, as well as other various specialties within the field of music.

 Curtis Symphony Orchestra at Immaculata University

-The Music Department is pleased to announce that the world renowned Curtis Symphony Orchestra will perform three concerts during their 2018-2019 concert series at Immaculata University and three concerts during their 2019-2020 concert series of performances.
-Tickets are $20 for adults and $5 for students.
+The Music Department is pleased to announce that the world renowned Curtis Symphony Orchestra performed three concerts during their 2018-2019 concert series at Immaculata University and will perform three concerts during their 2019-2020 concert series of performances.

 - Saturday, October 19th, 2019 at 8 PM with Maestro Yannick Nezet-Seguin once again leading the Curtis Symphony at Immaculata featuring percussion performers from the Curtis Institute of Music.